mariadmdc/Storm/README.md

 CMSI 3802: Languages and Automata II

-Introduction:
+## Introduction

-Storm is brought to you Jack Seymour, Lydia Worku, Gavin Butts, Jackie Bowers, and Maria Dominguez
+Storm is a high-level, object oriented programming language brought to you Jack Seymour, Lydia Worku, Gavin Butts, Jackie Bowers, and Maria Dominguez.
+This language was created for young children who are learning how to code.
+This easy-to-learn language is also helpful for any beginning programmers.

-List of Features:
+## Features

-Examples of Programs:
+## Examples of Programs